AbidGuroo/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-3/exercise-3.md

-# Exercise 3 - Serve and consume data using Power BI and Data Science
+# Exercise 3 - Generate and Serve Insights using Data Science and Power BI

 > [!NOTE]
 > Timebox: 60 minutes